 2. Root Planning.

-Scaling is the process through which your dentist is able to reach below the gum line to remove the build up of plaque and tartar in the region.
+Scaling is the process through which your dentist is able to reach below the gum line to remove the build-up of plaque and tartar in the region.
 A healthy gum area supports teeth up to a depth of 1 to 3 millimeters.
 If the pockets become deeper, that is more than 4 millimeters, scaling is resorted to, in order to remove the plaque from beneath the gum line.

 Dental scaling is generally followed by a procedure known as root planing.
 Root planing reaches deeper to address the surface of the tooth’s root.
 This is done in the same manner as scaling.
 Root planing smooths the surface of the root so the gums can reattach properly.

 This process usually follows the procedure of scaling, its purpose being, smoothing out the surface of the roots so that the gum tissue can heal and attach with the teeth easily.
-Therefore the entire process of scaling and planing takes more than just a few dental visits.
+Therefore the entire process of scaling and planning takes more than just a few dental visits.
 It however depends entirely on the condition of your gums and whether a portion of it or the entire gum region is affected!

 After the process of scaling and root planing, one might be faced with the following consequences: